Nodir858/simple-product-store/README.md

 Start the app: npm run start

-I have some error during the run application
+I had some errors during the running application.